 Some states offer this service for free while others offer certain discounts, such as reduced pricing for seniors.
 When you remove the freeze, you can do so either temporarily to apply for credit, or permanently.

-Another option to prevent identity theft is to sign up for credit monitoring services.
+Another option is to sign up for credit monitoring services.
 There are a wide range of services you can get depending on your needs and budget.
 Some reputable websites offer free services that are as simple as getting a monthly notification of changes to your credit report.